 Annual Leave: 28 days p.a. plus statutory bank holidays, pro rata

+This post is subject to satisfactory enhanced DBS check before starting the post.

 Principal duties and responsibilities

 To take a lead in the animal house, supervising volunteer activities, ensuring proper animal care and taking responsibility for feed, bedding and medicine orders.